Is Small Business Ownership Right for Me?

 While nearly three-quarters of small business owners surveyed said they were satisfied with their decision to take the leap into small business ownership, it’s important to consider several factors before you decide to make the move.
 You should understand your true motivation for entrepreneurship and evaluate whether you have the grit and determination to navigate the peaks and valleys that come with small business ownership.

-Perhaps it’s time to turn your side hustle into a full-time venture.
+Perhaps it’s time to turn your side hustle into full-time small business ownership.
 Maybe you’re finally ready to take over a family business.
 Or, you might not yet know what business you wish to enter but are considering investing in a franchise you enjoy.
 Whatever your motivation, here are five good reasons for opening a small business.

 1. You see the opportunity in a marketplace.
 If you know that customers are already demanding a product or service, and you know how to deliver it to them better, the demand may signal a solid business opportunity.

 2. You have the time (and patience) to invest.
 Small businesses take time to be successful.
-In fact, most small businesses aren’t profitable until their third year on average.
-If you can work your day job as you grow your business, or have a spouse bringing in a steady income, you can test your business idea while you minimize your financial risk.
+In fact, on average, most small businesses aren’t profitable until their third year.
+If you can work your day job as you grow your business or have a spouse bringing in a steady income, you can test your business idea while you minimize your financial risk.

 4. You have proven industry experience.
 If you’ve already worked in a particular industry, you probably understand the competition, pricing and the uniqueness your product brings to the market.
 Furthermore, your experience and connections will allow you to ramp up much more quickly.